 What A Levels do I need?

-The majority of the universities at the top of league table look for maths and relevant sciences for engineering candidates and ask for grades in ABB above.
+The majority of the institutions at the top of the university rankings table look for maths and relevant sciences for engineering candidates and ask for grades in ABB above.
 However, it does depend on the University for their UCAS entry requirements for specific courses.
 Engineering degree courses tend to be competitive; therefore students are advised to research their chosen universities and courses to establish what they need to for admission.

 You can also see our Engineering personal statement examples; these will help you to gain an insight into what you need for your personal statement.